Hederis/docs/_posts/2019-07-09-29-AdjustPDFtrimsizeandmargins.md

 published: true
 ---

-<section data-type="chapter" class="hsecchapter" data-hederis-type="hsecchapter" id="adjust-trim-and-margins" data-pi-attrs="id: adjust-trim-and-margins; data-tags: convert;" role="doc-chapter" data-tags="convert" data-author-name=" " data-book-title=" " title="Adjust PDF trim size and margins"><h1 data-hederis-type="hblkchaptitle" class="hblkchaptitle" id="p47mlqh9T">Adjust PDF trim size and margins</h1>
+<section data-type="chapter" class="hsecchapter" data-hederis-type="hsecchapter" id="adjust-trim-and-margins" data-pi-attrs="id: adjust-trim-and-margins; data-tags: convert;" role="doc-chapter" data-tags="convert" data-author-name=" " data-book-title=" " title="Adjust PDF trim size and margins"><h1 data-hederis-type="hblkchaptitle" class="hblkchaptitle" id="p3iw12cho">Adjust PDF trim size and margins</h1>
-    <p class="hblkp" data-hederis-type="hblkp" id="p4HvHYAV0">Go to your Project Dashboard and expand the option labeled &#8220;Configure Export Settings&#8221;. </p>
+    <p class="hblkp" data-hederis-type="hblkp" id="pwNQop861">Go to your Project Dashboard and expand the option labeled &#8220;Configure Export Settings&#8221;. </p>
-    <p class="hblkp" data-hederis-type="hblkp" id="phhHHBxkd">To adjust your PDF trim size, enter your chosen values in the height and width boxes, select a unit of measurement from the dropdown options.
+    <p class="hblkp" data-hederis-type="hblkp" id="p9tUMxjJj">To adjust your PDF trim size, enter your chosen values in the height and width boxes, select a unit of measurement from the dropdown options.
 Your selection is auto-saved.</p>
-    <p class="hblkp" data-hederis-type="hblkp" id="pJ4SFtspi">To adjust PDF margin widths, enter values for each of the margins that you&#8217;d like to adjust.</p>
+    <p class="hblkp" data-hederis-type="hblkp" id="po0o2Q9ls">To adjust PDF margin widths, enter values for each of the margins that you&#8217;d like to adjust.</p>
     </section>